Interpretable factorization of clinical questionnaires to identify latent factors of psychopathology: Experiments and results

 We begin with a qualitative assessment of \ref{eqt:model} applied to the development set portion of the CBCL questionnaire from the HBN dataset.
 We estimated the latent dimensionality $k = 8$ using BCV to compute an error over left-out data, at each possible $k$.
 The regularization parameter $\beta = 0.5$ was set the same way.
 The top-panel of Figure \ref{fig:CBCL_summary} shows the heat map of the loading matrix $Q := [{}^{R}\!Q, {}^{C}\!Q]$, composed of loadings ${}^{R}\!Q$ for the latent factors $W$, and the loadings ${}^{C}\!Q$ for the confounds $C$.

 Given the absence of ground-truth factorizations for this questionnaire, the qualitative assessment hinges on the relation of question loadings to the syndrome subscales used in clinical practice.
-While there were factors that loaded primarily in questions from one subscale, as expected, we were encouraged by finding others that grouped questions from multiple subscales, in ways that were deemed sensible co-occurrences by our clinical collaborators.
-As a further, sanity check, we inspected the loadings of confound {\bf Old} (increasing age) and observe that they covered issues such as {\it ``Argues'', ``Act Young'', ``Swears'' and ``Alcohol''}.
-The loadings of $Q$ also reveal the relative importance among questions in each estimated factor; subscales deem all questions equally important.
-Visualization of each latent factor and their corresponding themes are reported in Appendix \ref{sec:appendix_CBCL_factor}.
-The themes are determined by our clinical collaborators, taking into consideration the weights assigned to each factor.
+While there were factors that loaded primarily in questions from one subscale, as expected, we were encouraged by finding others that grouped questions from multiple subscales, in ways that were deemed sensible by our clinical collaborators.
+As a further check, we inspected the loadings of confound {\bf Old} (increasing age) and observe that they covered issues such as {\it ``Argues'', ``Act Young'', ``Swears'' and ``Alcohol''}.
+The loadings of $Q$ also reveal the relative importance among questions in each estimated factor; for comparison, subscales would deem all questions equally important.
+Visualization of each latent factor and their corresponding themes and questions are reported in Appendix \ref{sec:appendix_CBCL_factor}.
+The themes were determined by our clinical collaborators, taking into consideration the weights each factor assigned across questions.

 For comparison, Figure \ref{fig:CBCL_summary} (bottom) shows the loadings $Q$ from Factor Analysis with promax rotation.
-By means of parallel analysis, we have identified a value of $k=13$, which significantly exceeds the 8 syndrome subscales that were initially established during the development of the checklist.
+Using parallel analysis, we identified a value of $k=13$, which significantly exceeds the 8 syndrome subscales that were initially established during the development of the checklist.
 The absence of sparsity and non-negativity control also results in a matrix that is more densely populated with both positive and negative elements, in an arbitrary range.
 This can present challenges when attempting to interpret the loadings in conjunction with the factor matrix $W$, also without constraints.
-A detailed subjective evaluation showcasing the improvement of the propsoed ICQF against FA is reported in Appendix \ref{sec:appendix_CBCL_factor}.
+A detailed subjective evaluation by our clinical collaborators, showcasing the improvement of the proposed ICQF against FA, is given in Appendix \ref{sec:appendix_CBCL_factor}.

+For a fairer comparison we also computed loadings with $\ell_1$-NMF, for which BCV selected $\beta = 0.0$ and $k = 11$ -- no additional $\ell_1$ sparsity was supported by the data.
+Without a bound on the loading range, a few factors can attain large magnitudes that dominate the heat map.
+One could tune $k$ down or rescale the columns of $Q$ for a denser display, but such adjustments would no longer be purely data-driven.
+Since matrix factorization is scale-indeterminate, rescaling $Q$ induces an inverse rescaling of $W$ and alters downstream latent scores.
+This post hoc transformation, shared with factor analysis, is avoided by ICQF.
+More broadly, the fact that BCV selected $\beta = 0$ suggests its reconstruction objective need not align with interpretability for $\ell_1$-NMF.
+Appendix \ref{appendix:full_heatmap} shows all three methods together.